 Of course, knowing what different metals require to be friendly with other metals has generally been a closely guarded secret that has been passed from generation to generation, and from Master Smith to Apprentice, for hundreds of years.
 It is only in recent years that Mokume Gane has seen a revival of new interest and an open sharing of information across the world.
 Smiths around the globe are using complicated alloys and fusion processes to combine a stunning array of dissimilar metals such as Platinum with White Gold, and Palladium with Silver, resulting in some of the most stunning patterns of luxury that is available today.

-Bashing this innocent block of metals repeatedly with a very large hammer is quite fun, and yet, if the materials have been over heated, this will be the time when molten showers of metal spray in every direction and leave you with several days wasted and an unusable piece of metal.
+Bashing this innocent block of metals repeatedly with a very large hammer is quite fun, but if the materials have been over heated, this will be the time when molten showers of metal spray in every direction and leave you with several days wasted and an unusable piece of metal.

-If you beat the billet with a very fine round nose punch in lines, and then reduce the billet down to sheet, you will wind up with this very popular “Raindrop” pattern, as shown in my Mokume Gane pendant:
+If you beat the billet with a very fine round nose punch in lines, and then reduce the billet down to sheet, you will wind up with this very popular “Raindrop” pattern, as shown in my Mokume Gane Jewelry pendant:

-You can even forge it in a simple linear configuration, showcasing the traditional woodgrain pattern popular for centuries as shown in my Wright Metals pendant:
+You can even forge it in a simple linear configuration, showcasing the traditional wood grain pattern popular for centuries as shown in my Wright Metals pendant:

-So, even with the siren lure of forging silver and gold, a metalsmith can become blase about the wonders of forging precious metals, and yearns for new challenges.
+So even with the siren lure of forging silver and gold, a metalsmith can become blase about the wonders of forging precious metals, and yearns for new challenges.
 As if there wasn’t enough to keep oneself occupied with forging silver and gold…

 …as much as I love French Vanilla Bean ice cream doused with Irish Cream and Raspberries, sometimes you just need Triple Chocolate Fudge with swirls of Rocky Road.
-Or a stunning Mokume Gane pendant.
+Or a stunning Mokume Gane Jewelry pendant.